Oil output from Saudi, Kuwait shared zone on hold as relations sour

 Tensions have been simmering since the last decade, when Kuwait was angered by a Saudi decision to prolong Chevron’s Wafra concession until 2039 without consulting Kuwait.

 In 2014, Saudi Arabia closed Khafji, citing environmental issues.
-In 2015, Chevron shut Wafra after failing to agree operating rights with Kuwait.
+In 2015, Chevron shut Wafra citing difficulties in securing work permits and materials.

+“Saudi Arabian Chevron is focused on supporting operational activities to maintain readiness for production restart when that time comes,” a Chevron spokeswoman said.

+“Obviously a restart depends on the discussions between the two countries.
+But we’re ready.
+We are maintaining the equipment, we have put a lot of effort into keeping the pipelines in shape and keeping the key wells in shape.”

 Shutting output is expensive because it requires investments of tens of millions of dollars per year for maintenance, sources familiar with field operations said.